trondhe/cmake_template/README.md

 To configure the project `cmake -GNinja -Bbuild .` and to build `cmake --build build`.

 Running tests via ctest can be done with `cd build && ctest`

+## Notes

+### Unit testing

+When having multiple targets in a single build tree, how do you unit test internal classes of a target without making its headers public to other targets?
+This is an issue that occurs when having the unit test files as a standalone executable that you link the target into.
+You have no reasonable way to access the headers without relative paths upwards or other types of solutions which create coupledness and becomes harder and harder to maintain.
+The original solution used a hack proposed by maintainers of cmake from this issue <https://gitlab.kitware.com/cmake/cmake/issues/19048> which is a reasonable workaround.
+This solution has now been replaced by keeping the unit tests inline in the same compilation unit.
+This removes the issue with private headers polluting the public includes while also not relying on mostly any hacks.
+The only requirement is that the library has to be build as an `OBJECT` target instead of `STATIC`.